-Fleet managers are critical leaders in companies that utilize equipment to get project work done.
+Fleet: good fleet managers are critical leaders in companies that utilize equipment to get project work done.
 Often these are mid-size to large contractors who work on construction projects building things like roads, bridges, buildings and other infrastructure.
-While a simple passion for big machines such as bulldozers, excavators or dump trucks might get someone interested in equipment management, the field can be demanding and building a career as a fleet manager requires someone with a deep set of hard technical skills along with soft skills and experience.
+While a simple passion for big machines such as bulldozers, excavators or dump trucks might get someone interested in equipment management, the field can be demanding and building a career as a great fleet manager requires someone with a deep set of hard technical and analytical skills along with soft, strong communication skills, and experience.

-In this guide, our team at Boom & Bucket lays out all the information on the skills required to become a professional fleet manager as well as tactics to constantly be at the top of the field.
+In this guide, our team at Boom & Bucket lays out all the information on the skills required to become a professional fleet manager as well as tactics to become effective great fleet managers understand and the fleet manager skills to constantly be at the top of the field well run fleet well.
 This guide is broken down into the following sections:

 Feel free to hop around as there is a lot of material to digest here.

-As outlined in the curriculum of the Certified Equipment Manager (CEM) fleet management certification program ran by the Association of Equipment Management Professionals (AEMP), there are five areas of expertise that the modern fleet manager must have mastery over:
+As outlined in the curriculum of the Certified Equipment Manager (CEM) fleet management certification program ran by the Association of Equipment Management Professionals (AEMP), there are five areas of effective asset management expertise key skills that the modern fleet manager must have mastery over:

-Within each of these areas, there are a number of concepts that must be well understood in order to maximize the performance, utilization and safety of one's fleet.
+Within each of these areas, there are a number of concepts that must be well understood in order to maximize the performance driver productivity, utilization fleet operation, and safety of one's own company's fleet vehicles.

 Know how to read financial statements and reports (i.e., balance sheet, income statement, cash flow statement, actuals vs. budget)

 Understand the difference between ownership costs and operating costs

 Understand ownership cost buckets (i.e., depreciation, cost of facilities capital, equipment overhead, overhaul labor and overall parts)